andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 - Subtransactions overflow: Using subtransactions, each use of a subtransaction creates an id to track.
 At a high enough creation rate it's possible to run out of values.
 This was written up in the GitLab post: [Why we spent the last month eliminating PostgreSQL subtransactions](https://about.gitlab.com/blog/why-we-spent-the-last-month-eliminating-postgresql-subtransactions/).

-Multixact member space exhaustion: Multi-xact or multiple transactions can occur in a few scenarios.
+Multixact member space exhaustion: MultiXact or multiple transactions can occur in a few scenarios.
 - An explicit row lock: `SELECT … FOR SHARE`
 - `SELECT … FOR UPDATE`

 Written up in the Metronome blog post: [Root Cause Analysis: PostgreSQL MultiXact member exhaustion incidents (May 2025)](https://metronome.com/blog/root-cause-analysis-postgresql-multixact-member-exhaustion-incidents-may-2025).

-A foreign key constraint lookup on a high insert table referencing a low cardinality table as the referenced table.
+A scenario for that could be a foreign key constraint lookup on a high insert table referencing a low cardinality table.

 Another type of problem in the buttondown post[^buttondown] is the quadratic growth of MultiXacts.

 Dilip Kumar talked about: “Long running transaction, system can go fully to cache replacement, TPS drops, with subtransactions ids (need to get parent ids).”
-See presentation.[^dilip]
+See Dilip's presentation for more info.[^dilip]

-## What do we do with all of this info as Postgres operators?
+## What do we do with info as Postgres operators?
+This is a huge topic and this post just scratches the surface.

-Let's wrap up this post with some takeaways.
+However, let's wrap this up here a bit with some takeaways.

 If operating a high scale Postgres instance when it comes to SLRUs, what's worth knowing about?

 - Know about the SLRU system in general, how to monitor it, and don't forget about extensions
 - Learn about SLRUs limitations and possible failure points, for the various types